 In this post, let us discuss how to select the right laptop for your personal or office use.
-It would be helpful to select the best laptop configuration if you know the things to consider before buying a laptop.
+This laptop buying guide will help select the best laptop configuration if you are knowledgeable about the things to know before buying a laptop.

 Smartphones and tablets are the primary devices most of us have.
 Yet these devices’ smallest screen form factor creates problems in productive work, even though they have the same hardware power as conventional laptops.